10-14 days after surgery

 You are unrestricted at this point, but remember to start slow with low weight (low means 2-3lbs!) and high repetitions.
 Do not do anything too fast or too heavy!
 Start doing push ups against a wall/counter, then knees and finally progress to the floor.
 Use resistance bands instead of pull ups.
 If you do Crossfit or have a trainer, start with a modified workout.
 REMEMBER LIGHT WEIGHT AND HIGH REPS!

 Now that your Steri-Strips are off, you can start caring for your incisions.
-The only scar treatment that has been proven to work is Silicone Strips worn 24/7 for 8 weeks minimum.
-Lotions and creams like Mederma are not proven to improve the look of the scar.
-If you don’t want to commit to long term treatment like the Silicone Strips, we recommend using any lotion that is good for your skin (Vitamin E, Cocoa Butter, Aloe, etc.) and lotion your breast and scars twice daily.
+The only scar treatment that has been proven to work is Silicone Strips.
+(ScarAway, NewGel+ etc.) Dr. Feldman recommends using silicone strips 24/7 for 3 months minimum but preferably 6 months.
+Dr. Feldman does not recommend roll on silicone as it’s not been proven to work.
+Scar creams like Mederma are not proven to work.
+If you don’t want to commit to long term treatment like the Silicone Strips, we recommend using any lotion that is good for your skin (Vitamin E, Cocoa Butter, Aloe, etc.) and lotion your entire breast and scars.
 Rub the incision back and forth or in little circles for 90 seconds.
 This will help break up the scar tissue and improve the look of your scars.
+Also don’t forget to protect your incision from sunlight and UV light for a full year!

 Continue to sleep on your back for another 12 weeks.
 If you sleep on your side after 12 weeks, please wear a bra at night.
 This will support your breasts and maintain your implants centered on your nipples.
 Do not sleep on your stomach, this will cause your breast implants to go into your armpits.